wq/wq/docs/io/parsers.md

 ### Non-Tabular Parsers
 Two of the built-in parsers are used for file formats that are *not* inherently tabular and can describe arbitrary data structures.
 While these file data formats are not inherently tabular, they often are used represent table-like data.
 These parsers directly extend `BaseParser` and have the `tabular` property set to `False`.

+> Non-tabular file formats allow for some records to have more fields than others.
+By default, wq.io only searches the first record when automatically determining field names.
+This can cause issues with [TupleMapper] in particular which expects consistent fieldnames throughout the dataset.
+If this happens to you, set `scan_fields = True` on your class to tell wq.io scan the entire dataset when determining field names.
+This option is new in wq.io 0.7.0.

 #### [JsonParser]

 The JSON parser is a simple wrapper around Python's built-in [json] API.  `JsonParser` assumes the result of `json.load(self.file)` will either be an array or an object with an array somewhere in an inner property (in which case `namespace` should be set).
 Each item in the array is assumed to be a relatively flat key-value mapping.
 The keys of the first item in the array will be assumed to be the same for the rest of the items.